Congratulations on Becoming a Social Security Representative Payee!

 Example 1 -

-The beneficiary’s eligibility for benefits ended and an overpayment occurred because, although it was aware that the beneficiary was no longer eligible, SSA did not stop payments on time.
-The payee organization used the overpaid benefits to meet the beneficiary's needs.
+The beneficiary’s SSI benefits should have been reduced due to earnings and an overpayment occurred.
+The payee had reported the increased earnings in a timely manner and had used the overpaid benefits to meet the beneficiary's needs.
 The payee requests a waiver of the overpayment.

 SSA waives recovery of the overpayment because the payee is without fault in the overpayment, and the payee used the overpaid funds to support the beneficiary.